 - Apply using this form (Tip: Write down your stuff in a separate document before submitting so you can reference it later).

-- After your application is submitted, you’ll receive an email the weekend following the application deadline to sign-up for a remote interview via Microsoft Teams.
-Interviews are ~ 15 – 30 minutes long.
+- After your application is submitted, you’ll receive an email the weekend following the application deadline to sign up for an interview.
+Interviews are 15-30 minutes long.

-- A couple days after the interviews wrap up, all applicants will receive a notification on whether they were accepted or declined this semester for DJ/Talk Show Training.
+- A couple days after interviews wrap up, applicants will receive a notification on whether they were accepted or declined for DJ/Talk Show Training.

-- After that semester ends, you can apply to become a 3 hour music show or 1 hour Talk Show in future semesters.
+- After that semester ends, you can apply for a 3-hour music show or 1-hour Talk Show in future semesters.

 Interested in joining us as an audio tech?
-We’re looking for qualified audio techs to help us record and mix audio for our weekly Pseudo Stereo video series.
-Information about applying to be an audio tech can be found here.
+We’re looking for qualified audio techs to help us record and mix audio for our monthly Pseudo Stereo video series.
+Information about applying to be an audio tech can be found here on our application form.